decredcommunity/events/reports/20190928-bali-block-confex-legian-indonesia.md

 ## Reflection

-People get to know about Decred.
+People got to know about Decred.

-Most people at the conference were investors and projectors.
+Most of people at the conference were investors and speculators.

-In the conference, most of them get to know about Decred for the first time.
-Many investors are interested in Decred right after knowing about it and its projects.
+At the conference, most of them got to know about Decred for the first time.
+Many investors are interested in Decred right after learning about it and its projects.

+Over 40 people were reached and learned about Decred one by one.
+Some people grabbed Decred handouts by themselves and initiatively got back to ask for more details.

+* About over 30 trifolds, 25 - 30 postcards each types, 10 stickers were gave away to people one by one.
+* 10 trifolds, 30 postcards, 30 stickers were grabbed by people themselves.

 One miner asked a lot about Decred and was looking to research more.
+As he said he would think about creating a miner team in Singapore to mine Decred.

 A Vietnamese investor, lead of an investor group in Vietnam, said he would like to have a meeting with Decred representative in Hanoi to ask more about DCR and he found DCR has potential to be invested in.
+His contact was added into Decred Vietnam telegram group.
+We can get back to him via telegram.

 There are 2 upcoming events in Vietnam that Indonesian investors will come, one of them is Vietnam Blockchain Confex (Jan 2020).

 Ideas for improvement:

 - Put Decred's short name (DCR) into trifolds and postcards.
 Many people asked what Decred's short name is.

+- Trifold and postcards should be redesigned to have better looks such as:

+* There are too many words and wall of texts in Trifolds that make it too much to read and the size of texts is too small.
+* There are 3 different postcards that seems making people confusing while receiving and reading it.
+* Adding QR code into the handouts.

+- Hold a meeting in Hanoi or Ho Chi Minh city for people who learned about Decred to get more detail information and keep interested in investing in Decred.
+Since there are so many coins and tokens are launched, if we do not keep getting Decred to people who  already knew it.

 ## Contacts